 The PADI IDC includes training in PADI systems, standards and procedures, Developing Knowledge development Presentations, Teaching in confined water, Conducting open water training dives and additional related topics.

-PADI Open Water Scuba Instructors are qualified to conduct the entire range of PADI experience programs and PADI courses from Open Water Diver through Divemaster (except for specialties and Emergency First response, which require specific Specialty Diver Instructor and EFR Instructor ratings).
+As a PADI OWSI (Open Water Scuba Instructor), you are qualified to conduct the entire range of PADI experience programs and PADI courses from Open Water Diver through Divemaster (except for specialties and Emergency First response, which require specific Specialty Diver Instructor and EFR Instructor ratings).

 Subsequent to successful completion of the IDC, to become a PADI Open Water Scuba Instructor, the instructor candidate must successfully complete the PADI Instructor Examination (IE).
 The IE is a PADI conducted examination in which the candidate is evaluated over two days in the following areas:

 - Confined-water (pool) teaching and skills demonstration

 One of the benefits of EASE is that we offer an IDC short course of 6-7 days.
 With the 2-day Instructor Exam, this means you can complete your IDC training in as little as 9 days (or 10 including the EFR Instructor).
 The PADI IDC course includes at least 3 open water dives.

 - PADI Divemaster or other organization’s leadership certification.

 - Certified Diver for at least 6 months.